 “Sweden dropped off.
 They didn’t want to open play.
 They didn’t want to pass the ball.
 They didn’t want to play great soccer.”

 Thankfully, just as more right-thinking people should do when calling out a bully, Hope Solo has been called out for her comments.
-By quite a lot of people.
-In the U.S. and otherwise.
-From people like Julie Foudy who know a thing or two about soccer, to many others inside and outside of soccer and inside and outside the U.S.
+By quite a lot of people, in fact.
+Julie Foudy was among those who know a thing or two about soccer and weren’t afraid to criticize Solo for her comments.
+Many others from outside the soccer world and from inside or outside the U.S. offered their criticisms as well.

 While it’s disappointing for any American to see their favorite team, or at least the team that represents them in an outstanding way, lose… I have to admit that reading Hope Solo’s comments make me glad that she was on the losing end.
-Well, perhaps I should correct myself there: On the eliminated end (since the match technically goes down in the record books as a tie).
-I’m sure she and her teammates hate to lose, and I’m sure they’ll learn from their setback.
-But it’s best to lose in a gracious, sportsmanlike fashion with respect for your opponents, not with words of gripe and claims of cowardice.
-And hopefully, just as I’ve learned to strengthen my skin a little bit and take criticism in stride, I’m sure Hope Solo will heed the criticism and have more respect for future opponents and whatever style of play they may or may not utilize.
+Well, perhaps I should correct myself there: Hope Solo was on the eliminated end, since the match technically goes down in the record books as a tie (the penalty kicks were needed to determine which team would advance to the next round).
+I’m sure she and her teammates hate to come up on the short end, and I’m sure they’ll learn from their setback.
+But it’s best to lose in a gracious, sportsmanlike fashion, offering respect for your opponents and not words of gripe and claims of cowardice.
+And hopefully, just as I’ve learned to strengthen my skin a little bit and take criticism in stride, I’m sure Hope Solo will heed the criticisms and have more respect for future opponents and whatever style of play they may or may not utilize.

-It should be noted that the Swedish women’s team coach, Pia Sundhage, is a former U.S. team coach, leading the Americans to great success (and a couple of Olympic gold medals) during her tenure with Team USA.
-In her own post-match comments, Ms. Sundhage seemed be content with her team’s game tactics.
+It should be noted that the Swedish team’s coach, Pia Sundhage, previously coached the U.S. team to great success, as well as a couple of Olympic gold medals.
+In her own post-match comments, Ms. Sundhage seemed content with her team’s game tactics.
 She even had a great response to Hope Solo’s criticisms, though not addressing her specifically:

 “It’s O.K. to be a coward if you win.”